It's not a good feeling when you're setting up an air tent, and the air tube starts to leak.

 Is it Possible to Repair inflatable Tent Tubes?

 There are several ways to fix an air tube.
 Replacing the entire tube may be necessary if it has a significant puncture, but sometimes that can easily be avoided with temporary repairs.
+Please note that inflatable bubble tents are a different story - this article only focuses on standard air tents.

 Temporary fixes can include repairing the inflatable tent tube while still inside the tents, using tape or glue to patch holes caused by small holes and tears in seams, or using repair patches and replacement tube for larger leaks in the outer tube.